-NOTE: Clarification of Discharge into an Impaired Stream Segment: This permit requires sampling for discharges to impaired stream segments in accordance with Parts C.2. and C.3. of this permit.
-At a minimum, permittees are required to sample for impaired waters benchmarks biannually.
-In Appendix C "discharge into an impaired stream segment" means "discharge into, or within one linear mile upstream of, and in the same watershed as, any portion of an impaired stream segment."
+NOTE: Clarification of Discharge into an Impaired Stream Segment: In Appendix C "discharge into an impaired stream segment" means "discharge into, or within one linear mile upstream of, and in the same watershed as, any portion of an impaired stream segment."
 The linear distance shall be measured from the closest stormwater outfall that discharges upstream of, and in the same watershed as, any portion the impaired waterbody.